What a $100K H-1B Visa Means for US Tech Companies and Their Talent Strategy

 Enacted in 1990 under the Immigration Act, the H-1B visa has been essential for supplying highly skilled foreign engineering talent in the US in fields where domestic expertise was limited.
 They also filled crucial in-demand roles like AI engineering, reinforcing the program’s role in maintaining US technological leadership rather than merely providing cheap labor.
 With just 65,000 slots per fiscal year, plus 20,000 extras for foreign master’s and PhD graduates from US universities, demand for this visa has exceeded supply.
 And the H-1B process has evolved into a lottery system.

-In the 2024 fiscal year alone, the professional, scientific, and technical services sector accounted for a significant 48% of all approved petitions – the highest percentage compared to other industries, as reported by USCIS.
+In the 2024 fiscal year alone, the professional, scientific, and technical services sector accounted for 48% of all approved petitions.
+It was the highest percentage compared to other industries, as reported by USCIS.
 And this isn’t about low-cost labor but about the critical innovation capacity that highly-skilled foreign STEM experts offer.

 Over the years, H-1B professionals have become vital contributors to the US technology innovation.
 According to the National Foundation for American Policy, 40% of Nobel Prizes in the science category awarded since 2000 have been to immigrants, while over 55% of the country’s $1 billion startups have had at least one immigrant founder.
 Studies also show that admitting more H-1B employees increases productivity and profits in R&D-related companies.

 Big Tech knows this well and has been heavily relying on H-1B software engineers to maintain its competitive edge in innovation.
-Amazon alone secured about 15,000 approvals for H-1Bs in 2024, while Microsoft and Meta each received around 5,000 approvals, according to Reuters.
+Amazon alone secured about 15,000 approvals for H-1Bs in 2024, while Microsoft and Meta each received around 5,000, according to Reuters.

 If this talent pipeline is removed, thousands of US tech companies may face a talent deficit they cannot fill domestically, resulting in far-reaching economic consequences for the US.